Beyoncé at the Super Bowl: A history ahead of her Christmas Day halftime show

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Beyoncé is performing a special halftime show for Netflix’s inaugural NFL Christmas Gameday on 25 December.
+Beyoncé thrilled audiences with a special halftime show for Netflix’s inaugural NFL Christmas Gameday.

-The pop megastar will make an appearance during the halftime period of the second game of the night, which sees the Houston Texans take on the Baltimore Ravens.
+The pop megastar made a show-stopping appearance during the halftime period of the second game, which saw the Baltimore Ravens dominate over the Houston Texans.

-Beyoncé, who was raised in Houston, Texas, will debut live versions of songs from her latest, Grammy-nominated album, Cowboy Carter.
+Beyoncé, who was raised in Houston, Texas, debuted live versions of songs from her latest, Grammy-nominated album, Cowboy Carter.

 Released earlier this year, the record features country music influences and collaborations with Dolly Parton, Reyna Roberts, Linda Martell, Shaboozey and Willie Nelson.